CS3219-AY2324S1/ay2324s1-course-assessment-g20/README.md

 - To run the frontend in `dev` or `production` mode, view the instructions [here](./frontend/README.md)

 #### Backend setup
-- To run a local uncontainerized setup, view the instructions [here](./backend/README.md#development-setup-uncontainerized).
+- To run the backend locally, view the instructions [here](./backend/README.md#development-setup-uncontainerized).
-- To run a local dockerized setup, view the instructions [here](./backend/README.md#building-locally-with-docker).
-- To run a local Kubernetes cluster (e.g. via minikube), view the instructions [here](./backend/deployment/README.md).

 ### Contact
 For any setup related issues, feel free to reach out to the team at [chowenrong@u.nus.edu](mailto:chowenrong@u.nus.edu).